morinted/plover_theory/compounds/shun.md

 * `RUGS`: rugs
   - `R*UGS`: Russian

 Unfortunately, there's no hard and fast rule on when a word does and doesn't get the asterisk.
 You'll have to memorize the few exceptions over time.
+If you find that you use a certain stroke more often than the alternative, you do have the ability to remap it.
+For example, if you are writing "Russian" frequently for whatever reason, you might consider remapping `RUGS` to "Russian" and using `RUGZ` for "rugs".

 ### Kshun